A15: Restoration and conservation

 Timber is an organic material.
 As such it is subject to degrade through wet or dry rot and insect attack unless specially detailed or preserved by various methods.
 In historic buildings, the basic building technology used in their construction was often not conducive to the well-being of timber.
 In particular, bonding timbers were used in masonry wall construction where dampness was present due to the absence of a damp proof course and porous wall construction.

 The first priority in any heritage building is to eliminate all sources of water penetration.
 When the basic fabric of the building is secure from water ingress the conservation work can begin on the other elements of the building including the timber components.
+Ventilation must be maintained to prevent condensation and build-up of moisture.

 WET ROT AND DRY ROT